 Blogpost published on hannaeschneider.com on May 26, 2020

 Research ethics including informed consent are – or at least should be – an integral part of everybody’s research design.
-This is especially true when engaging with refugees or other vulnerable persons.
+This is especially true when engaging with vulnerable persons, which may or may not – depending on their individual situation – include persons who were forcibly displaced.
 As Hugman, Bartolomei and Pittaway strikingly put it, informed consent can easily become a mere charade in situations where “participation in research might at least guarantee one good meal on that day” (2011, p.
 657).
 Potential respondents might also feel obliged to participate because they equate researchers with government officials.
 This could happen for instance when academic and bureaucratic interviews take place in the same location.
 And/or when the questions that are asked by researchers and government officials are very similar.
 The hope that researchers could help their case or provide assistance might also propel refugees to participate in interviews even though they would have said ‘no’ in less trying circumstances.

 Interviews with refugees thus often represent situations with stark hierarchical differences between researchers and respondents.
 In such instances, informed consent goes far beyond a carefully drafted informed consent form.
 Still, the importance of the IC form should not be underestimated, given that it’s the one document that respondents will actively engage with, sign and keep after the interview.
 Besides, it is also generally respondents’ only means to hold researchers accountable for the treatment of their personal data and experiences.